Nematic phases and elastoresistivity from a multiorbital non-Fermi liquid

-In this Letter, we address this question and other issues highlighted above by constructing a two-orbital extension of a lattice SYK model schematically depicted in \fig{fig:schematic}.
-The two orbitals may be viewed as representing, for instance, $d_{xz}$ and $d_{yz}$ orbitals, each with a preferred hopping anisotropy, which play a role in many quantum materials.
+Here, we address this question and other issues highlighted above by constructing a two-orbital extension of a lattice SYK model schematically depicted in \fig{fig:schematic}.
+The two orbitals may be viewed as representing, for instance, $d_{xz}$ and $d_{yz}$ orbitals, each with a preferred hopping direction, which play a role in many quantum materials.
 The underlying symmetry of this system is a $C_4$ lattice rotation followed by the exchange of the two orbitals.
-Orbital polarization breaks this symmetry down to $C_2$, resulting in an Ising nematic.
-We study the complete phase diagram, thermodynamics, spectral functions, and transport, for this model in the large-$N$ limit.
+Uniform orbital polarization breaks this symmetry down to $C_2$, resulting in an Ising ferronematic, while staggered orbital polarization results in an Ising antiferronematic.
+Focusing on uniform orders, we study the complete phase diagram, thermodynamics, spectral functions, and transport, for this model in the large-$N$ limit.
 We show that this model exhibits a non-Fermi liquid phase at high temperature, which gives way to a nematic insulator or a nematic metal upon cooling.
 Depending on parameters, this thermal transition is first-order or continuous, with a tunable tricritical point.
 We examine the transport properties of this model, including the impact of uniaxial strain which breaks orbital degeneracy.
-We find that uniaxial strain leads to a peak in the d.c. elastoresistivity anisotropy in the vicinity of the isotropic-to-nematic transition.
-We also discuss the frequency dependent elastoconductivity.
+We find that uniaxial $B_{1g}$ strain leads to a peak in the d.c. elastoresistivity anisotropy in the vicinity of the isotropic-to-nematic transition, and we also present results on the frequency dependent elastoconductivity.